ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

     - A unique volumes-clone name

 - **Status change**
-    When the preparatory actions are initiated, the initial status of the volume clone request is set to **Preparing**.
+    When the preparatory actions are initiated, the initial status of the volumes-clone request is set to **Preparing**.
 When the preparatory actions are completed successfully, the status changes to **Prepared**.
 If an error occurs during the preparatory actions, the status changes to **Failed**.
 You can view the reasons for the failure by using the [get volumes-clone detail](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-get) request or the [get volumes-clone list](https://cloud.ibm.com/apidocs/power-cloud#pcloud-v2-volumesclone-getall) request.

     If you cancel the volumes-clone request, the status is changed to **Cancelling**.
 You can cancel a volumes-clone request only when the volumes-clone request status is changed to **Prepared** state.